bedoyadaniel/forensics/docs/en/how-tos/04-how-to-extract-with-androidqf/04-how-to-extract-with-androidqf.md

 # How to perform an extraction with AndroidQF?

-This resource falls within the category [how-to guides](../index.md), provides instructions on how to perform a forensic extraction using the [AndroidQF](../../references/00-glossary.md#androidqf) tool..
+This resource falls within the category [how-to guides](../index.md), provides instructions on how to perform a forensic extraction using the [AndroidQF](../../references/00-glossary.md#androidqf) tool.

 ## What is AndroidQF?